siadat/netmatch/README.md

 It is a tool for synchronizing processes over the network via HTTP requests.
 It also provides a Go API ([Go docs][godoc]) which could be used to synchronize goroutines.

-It may be used for matching online players (and an optional game maker) in an online multiplayer game server.
+It may be used for matching online players in an multiplayer game server.

 ## What does it do?

 One process sends an HTTP request, and it is blocked until N other matching processes send N other requests with the same "event" query value.
-The requests might have a *payload* value, which is shared with all requests in the responses they eventually receive upon syncing.
+The requests might have a payload value, which is shared with all requests in the responses they eventually receive upon syncing.
-Matching of requests can be limited using *labels* and *selectors*.
+Matching of requests can be limited using labels and selectors.

 ## Quick start: sync 2 processes